muyangshi/GPD_ScaleMixture/notebook.md

 # Notes

+- will it be faster if the entire likelihood function is implemented in `Cpp`?
 - [ ] Simulation study with threshold exeedance without marginals
   - [ ] Do MCMC for separately for each parameter (see who works)
   - [ ] Completely Stationary data w.r.t. $\phi$ and $\rho$